betajippity/betajippity.github.io/_posts/2020-07-31-shipshape-renderman-challenge.md

 <div markdown="1">

-Last year, I [participated in one of Pixar's RenderMan Art Challenges](https://blog.yiningkarlli.com/2019/11/woodville-renderman-challenge.html) as a way to learn more about RenderMan [(Christensen et al. 2018)](https://dl.acm.org/citation.cfm?id=3182162) and as a way to get some exposure to tools outside of my normal day-to-day toolset (Disney's Hyperion Renderer professionally, Takua Renderer as a hobby and learning exercise).
+Last year, I [participated in one of Pixar's RenderMan Art Challenges](https://blog.yiningkarlli.com/2019/11/woodville-renderman-challenge.html) as a way to learn more about modern RenderMan [[Christensen et al. 2018]](https://dl.acm.org/citation.cfm?id=3182162) and as a way to get some exposure to tools outside of my normal day-to-day toolset (Disney's Hyperion Renderer professionally, Takua Renderer as a hobby and learning exercise).
 I had a lot of fun, and wound up doing better in the "Woodville" art challenge contest than I expected to!
 Recently, I entered another one of [Pixar's RenderMan Art Challenges, "Shipshape"](https://renderman.pixar.com/news/renderman-shipshape-art-challenge).
 This time around I entered just for fun; since I had so much fun last time, I figured why not give it another shot!